jogang0304/terminal-file-manager/README.md

 Cut a file or a directory with 'c'.

-You can undo paste operation with 'u'.

 Delete a file or a directory with 'd'.
-The file is moved to trash.
-Can't be undone yet.
+The file is moved to trash or to temporary folder.
+If moved to temporary folder, it can be restored.

+Create new folder with 'f'.

+Create new file with 'n'.

+You can undo operations with 'u'.

+Open a file with 'o'.

+Exit with "q".